MikSanty/appfollow-data-fetcher/README.md

    3. In **APIs & Services ➜ Credentials**, click **Create Credentials ➜ Service Account**.
 Give it a name, then continue until the account is created (no special roles are required for this script).
    4. Open the new service account, choose the **Keys** tab, and click **Add Key ➜ Create New Key ➜ JSON**.
 Download the file.
    5. Rename the downloaded file to `credentials.json` and move it into this project folder (alongside `appfollow_data_fetcher.py`).
    6. In Google Sheets, create or open the spreadsheet you want to use, then share it with the service account email address (something like `your-service-account@project.iam.gserviceaccount.com`) with **Editor** access.
-The script can also create the sheet if it doesn’t exist yet, but it must have permission first.
+By default the script looks for a sheet named `Top Charts YYYY-MM-DD` (e.g., `Top Charts 2025-10-22`).
+Either create that sheet manually each day or set `GOOGLE_SHEET_NAME`/`GOOGLE_SHEET_PREFIX` in your `.env` so the script targets a sheet you have already created and shared.
+The script can create a sheet on demand, but only when the service account has Drive quota available.
 5. **Configure environment variables**
    - Copy `.env.example` to `.env` and fill in the required values:
      ```env